aaronongtw/ActiveRails/README.md

 ## Use

-Go to ottaDD and generate a database there, you can either generate
+Go to ottaDD and generate a database there, you can either generate a ruby file that you may run to generate your database or construct a custom tutorial.

 ## Future Plans